cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website on Nike.

+### Prerequisites

+This tutorial assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
+To get the most out of this tutorial, you should follow along and take notes.

 ### Getting Started

 The steps in this tutorial assume that you are logged into the Nike server.